heroiclabs/nakama-docs/docs/install-docker-compose-quickstart.md

 Before proceeding ensure that you have [installed Docker Desktop](https://docs.docker.com/get-docker/).

+!!! note "Linux Users"
+    Docker Desktop is only available for Mac and Windows.
+You must install [Docker Engine](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) individually for your distribution.

 ## Running Nakama

 1. Start by creating a directory where your Nakama server will sit, for example `Desktop/nakama`.